Dave Stewart (Eurythmics): Film, television and soundtrack work

 Stewart co-wrote, with Mick Jagger and Daryl Hall, the theme song for the 1986 comedy film Ruthless People.
 He took a greater involvement in the film industry in 1989 by writing and producing the soundtrack Lily Was Here for the Dutch film De Kassière (English title Lily Was Here).
 The single, also called "Lily Was Here" and featuring saxophone player Candy Dulfer, topped the Dutch charts for five weeks.
 The single also reached the UK Top 10 and peaked at No. 11 on the Billboard Hot 100 in the summer of 1990.

 Though he had previously directed music videos, he made his feature film directorial debut in 2000 with Honest, a black comedy set in Swinging London in the late 1960s featuring three members of the British girl group All Saints.

 Stewart also performed the song "Everybody, All Over The World (Join The Celebration)" for the 2004 film Around the World in 80 Days.

 Stewart, in conjunction with his brother John J. Stewart of Oil Factory Productions, and in collaboration with music critic and author Robert Palmer and documentary filmmaker Robert Mugge made a documentary dealing with Delta Blues music.
 Deep Blues: A Musical Pilgrimage to the Crossroads, released in 1991, was filmed in Memphis, Tennessee and various north Mississippi counties.
 Palmer narrated.

 Stewart was the main interviewer for the HBO series Off the Record, which is a show that highlights songwriting and features prominent musicians.
 The pilot aired on HBO on 24 November 2006 and featured Bono and The Edge from U2.

 He collaborated with Mick Jagger to record songs which appear on the soundtrack to the movie Alfie, released in 2004.
 The soundtrack includes the critically acclaimed song "Old Habits Die Hard", which won a Golden Globe award for Best Original Song from a Motion Picture.

+In 2008 Stewart collaborated along with Cindy Gomez for Nokia's music rhythm game Dance Fabulous.
+Stewart wrote and produced original songs for the game.

 In 2010 the song Love Lives, originally from the 2009 EP Let's Do It Again, is included in the soundtrack of the movie Repo Men.

 In 2012, together with Rosemary Reed, Stewart was the executive co-producer of Living The Life series on Sky Arts.
 He also recorded an exclusive soundtrack for the new episodes.

 Stewart is the co-creator and executive producer of the 2012 ABC sitcom Malibu Country starring Reba McEntire.

 Stewart created and executive produces the NBC unscripted series Songland, which gives new songwriters a chance to have their original compositions recorded by an established artist, with a single released immediately following each episode.
 The panel of judges on Songland include Ryan Tedder, Ester Dean and Shane McAnally.
 The series premiered in the summer of 2019 and averaged 5.1 million viewers per episode, the most for a new unscripted series that summer.
 NBC announced that the series had been renewed for a second season in September 2019.